sillsdev/web-languageforge/README.md

 We use [Angular Flex-Layout](https://github.com/angular/flex-layout) with [Material Design components for Angular](https://material.angular.io/guides) including the [Material Design Icons](https://google.github.io/material-design-icons/).

+### Recommended Development Environment ###

+Our recommended development environment for web development is Linux Ubuntu GNOME.
+- [Vagrant GUI Setup](#vagrant-gui-setup).
+A Vagrant box with xForge already installed is downloaded and set up on your machine.

+### Vagrant GUI Setup ###

+Install [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and setup **git** for you (at least *name* and *email* is needed in `.gitconfig`).
+Make sure virtualization is enabled in your BIOS.

+Create a directory for the installation, such as `src/xForge`.
+Download the file [deploy/vagrant_xenial_gui/Vagrantfile](https://raw.githubusercontent.com/sillsdev/web-languageforge/sf-develop/deploy/vagrant_xenial_gui/Vagrantfile) to the directory where you want to install.
+Then open the command line to that directory and run `vagrant up`.
+This will download a box (it's about 5GB, so expect it to take a while) and run a few setup steps.
+When it is complete the virtual machine should be open.
+After compiling Scripture Forge, browse to http://localhost:5000 and use the default login credentials "admin" and "password".

 ### Development Process

 The first task on a job is to create a feature branch.
 Branch off of the **sf-develop** branch.